PhilippSalvisberg/sqldev/workshop/020_create_editor_xml_extension/README.md

 ![Preferences](./images/preferences.png)

-Press the `Add Row` button and select `ACTION` in the type field and browse for the previously saved `properties.xml`.
+Press the `Add Row` button and select `EDITOR` in the type field and browse for the previously saved `properties.xml`.

 ![Preferences](./images/preferences2.png)